-The global cell counting market size is expected to reach USD 15.46 billion in 2030 and is projected to grow at a CAGR of 8.7% from 2025 to 2030.
-Rising prevalence of chronic diseases such as cancer, HIV, and Alzheimer’s is the high impact rendering growth driver of the industry.
+The global cell counting market size is expected to reach USD 20.5 billion in 2033 and is projected to grow at a CAGR of 9.3% from 2026 to 2033, according to a new report by Grand View Research, Inc. Rising prevalence of chronic diseases such as cancer, HIV, and Alzheimer’s is the high impact rendering growth driver of the industry.
 Increasing prevalence of these diseases has surged clinical research activities, consequently propelling the demand for cell counting instruments and consumables.
 Government initiatives working to promote the development of cell therapeutics, wherein cell counting plays an imperative role, are also expanding growth prospects for the market.

 An increase in the number of collaborations of research institutes with various public and private entities to promote R&D has provided a significant boost to growth.
 Growing number of proposed guidelines and recommendations for public and private laboratories to ensure high-quality standards and facilitate the generation of accurate results are likely to improve the adoption of instruments over the coming years.
 For instance, in May 2021, the International Society for Stem Cell Research updated guidelines for the development of cell-based therapy and research.
 The proposed guidelines focus on all stages of R&D and improve the quality of preclinical studies.